tc39/proposal-temporal/docs/timezone.md

 - `'later'`: The later of two possible times.
 - `'reject'`: Throw a `RangeError` instead.

-When interoperating with existing code or services, `'compatible'` mode matches the behavior of legacy `Date` as well as libraries like moment.js, Luxon, and date-fns.
+When interoperating with existing code or services, `'compatible'` mode matches the behavior of legacy `Date` as well as libraries like Moment.js, Luxon, and date-fns.
 This mode also matches the behavior of cross-platform standards like [RFC 5545 (iCalendar)](https://tools.ietf.org/html/rfc5545).

-During "skipped" clock time like the hour after DST starts in the Spring, this method interprets invalid times using the pre-transition time zone offset if `'compatible'` or `'later'` is used or the post-transition time zone offset if `'earlier'` is used.
+During "skipped" clock time, like the hour after DST starts in the spring, or when a country permanently changed its UTC offset to one closer to positive infinity, this method interprets invalid times using the pre-transition time zone offset if `'compatible'` or `'later'` is used, or the post-transition time zone offset if `'earlier'` is used.
 This behavior avoids exceptions when converting non-existent `Temporal.PlainDateTime` values to `Temporal.Instant`, but it also means that values during these periods will result in a different `Temporal.PlainDateTime` in "round-trip" conversions to `Temporal.Instant` and back again.

 For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see [Resolving ambiguity](./ambiguity.md).

 If the result is earlier or later than the range that `Temporal.Instant` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then a `RangeError` will be thrown, no matter the value of `disambiguation`.

-When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden because the default implementation calls `timeZone.getPossibleInstantsFor()`, and if there is more than one possible instant, uses `disambiguation` to pick which one to return.
+When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden, because the default implementation calls `timeZone.getPossibleInstantsFor()`, and, if there is more than one possible instant, uses `disambiguation` to pick which one to return.

 ### timeZone.**getPossibleInstantsFor**(_dateTime_: Temporal.PlainDateTime | object | string) : array&lt;Temporal.Instant&gt;